-Effective January 1, 2024, undocumented ADAP clients ages 26 through 49 with an income below 138 percent of the Federal Poverty Level (FPL), have been referred to Medi-Cal while being screened during initial enrollment and reenrollment.
-ADAP enrollment workers were informed of the new Medi-Cal eligibility criteria in December 2023 and enrollment workers are to use the updated criteria to confirm ADAP eligibility.
+Description of Change: Beginning January 1, 2024, undocumented ADAP clients ages 26 through 49 with an income below 138 percent of the Federal Poverty Level (FPL), who were previously ineligible for Medi-Cal, will be referred to Medi-Cal.
+ADAP has established outreach and communication plans so that clients and enrollment workers are informed of the new Medi-Cal eligibility criteria and that enrollment workers use the updated criteria to confirm ADAP eligibility.
+For new and existing clients, eligibility is determined at the initial enrollment or reenrollment.
 Clients who enroll into full-scope Medi-Cal will reduce the ADAP caseload and ADAP program costs.